TheCountt/config-mgt-ansible/thirteen.md

 - import_tasks

-We made use of a special variables *{{ playbook_dir }}* and *{{ inventory_file }}*. *{{ playbook_dir }}* will help

-Ansible to determine the location of the running playbook, and from there navigate to other path on the filesystem.
+We made use of a special variables *{{ playbook_dir }}* and *{{ inventory_file }}*. *{{ playbook_dir }}* will help  Ansible to determine the location of the running playbook,

-*{{ inventory_file }}* on the other hand will dynamically resolve to the name of the inventory file being used, then
+and from there navigate to other path on the filesystem. *{{ inventory_file }}* on the other hand will dynamically resolve to the name of the inventory file being used, then

 append *.yml* so that it picks up the required file within the *env-vars* folder.

-We are including the variables using a loop. *with_first_found* implies that, looping through the list of files, the
+We are including the variables using a loop. *with_first_found* implies that, looping through the list of files, the first one found is used.
+This is good so that we can always

-first one found is used.
-This is good so that we can always set default values in case an environment specific env

-file does not exist.
+set default values in case an environment specific env file does not exist.

 Update *site.yml* with dynamic assignments

-Update *site.yml* file to make use of the dynamic assignment.
-(At this point, we cannot test it yet.
-We are just

-setting the stage for what is yet to come.
-So hang on to your hats)

 *site.yml* should now look like this.